 Looking for the best CFD trading brokers in 2020?
-We compare all the top CFD trading platforms, looking at the details that really matter, including price, leverage, spreads and trading conditions.
+We compare all the top CFD platforms, looking at the details that really matter, including price, leverage, spreads and trading conditions.

 Our guide to CFD trading takes you through all the key criteria and explains the terms you need to know before you get started.

 Where can I find the best CFD trading platforms?

 You can find all the best CFD trading platforms right here.
-Our website enables you to shop for the best CFD trading platforms, listing all the most important selection criteria at a glance.
+Our website enables you to shop for the CFD platforms, listing all the most important selection criteria at a glance.

 What are CFD trading brokers?

-CFD trading brokers are companies or firms that provide platforms for their clients to trade financial assets, on the basis of contracts for difference (CFDs).
+CFD brokers are companies or firms that provide platforms for their clients to trade financial assets, on the basis of contracts for difference (CFDs).
 In other words, CFD brokers provide trading platforms that allow you to trade CFD assets such as stocks and shares, indices, commodities, currencies and cryptocurrencies without the need for the physical delivery or exchange of the underlying asset.